 Why is it so important that ME gets attention?

 Extremely Poor Quality of Life

-A recent study by Michael Falk Hvidberg has shown that someone with ME has the worst quality of life out of 20 major diseases - even worse than multiple sclerosis and stroke.
+A 2015 study by Michael Falk Hvidberg has shown that someone with myalgic encephalomyelitis has the worst quality of life out of 20 major diseases - even worse than multiple sclerosis and stroke.

 It's very rare for anyone to have a full recovery.
-For some, "partial remission" occurs, but relapses frequently undo any improvement.
-This disease is basically a life sentence - people get sick young - as young as teenagers, and stay that way for the rest of their lives.
+For some, function returns to a higher level but relapses frequently, but relapses frequently undo any improvement.
+This disease is basically a life sentence.
+People can get sick as children and require ongoing care to manage daily living for the rest of their lives.